-Input: A directed graph G = (V, A), and a set R of terminals with a root terminal r.
-Solution: A Steiner arborescence $T \subseteq G$ containing a directed path from r to each terminal

-$v \in R$.
+Unweighted Directed Steiner Tree Input: A directed graph $G = (V, A)$, and a set R of terminals with a root terminal r.
+Solution: A Steiner arborescence $T \subseteq G$ containing a directed path from r to each terminal $v \in R$.

 The idea behind our algorithm given in this section is to reduce the number of terminals of the input instance via a set of reduction rules.
-That is, we would like to reduce the input graph G to a graph H, and prove that the number of terminals in H is bounded by a function of our parameter p and the approximation ratio $(1 + \varepsilon)$.
-On H we use the algorithm of Björklund et al. [3] to obtain an optimum solution.
+That is, we would like to reduce the input graph G to a graph G', and prove that the number of terminals in G' is bounded by a function of our parameter p and the approximation ratio $(1 + \varepsilon)$.
+On the reduced instance we can use the algorithm of Björklund et al. [2] to obtain an optimum solution.

 Our first reduction rule represents the idea that a terminal in the immediate neighborhood of the root can be contracted to the root.
-Observe that in this case our algorithm has to pay 1 for connecting such a terminal to the root, however, any feasible solution must connect this terminal as well using at least one arc-this argument is formalized in Lemma 15 (cf. Section 2.2).
+Observe that in this case our algorithm has to pay 1 for connecting such a terminal to the root, however, an optimal solution must connect this terminal as well using at least one arc-this argument is formalized in Lemma 16 (cf. Section 2.2).